Getting Started with Solana Development

 You'll need a way to test your program.
 There are a few different ways to test your program based on your language preference:

 If you do not want to develop your programs locally, there's also the online IDE Solana Playground.
 Solana Playground allows you to write, test, and deploy programs on Solana.
-You can get started with Solana Playground by following our guide.
+You can get started with Solana Playground by following our quick start guide.

 Developer Environments #